 We simply call the whole period "Passover" (Pesach).
-But the Roman Catholic Church had a large dilemma as they did not agree with following the "practice of the Jews" (of Pesach on the 14th of the month) and they solved it with a bunch of paganism brought in from Babylon, incorporating the springtime feast of Ishtar, and confused First Fruits with "Resurrection" and called it "Easter" and mandated it fall on Sunday.
+But the Roman Catholic Church had a large dilemma as they did not agree with following the "practice of the Jews" (of Pesach on the 14th of the month) and they solved it with a bunch of paganism brought in from Babylon, incorporating the springtime feast of the pagans, and confused First Fruits with "Resurrection" and called it "Easter" and mandated it fall on Sunday.

 Let's take a look at God's Holy Days:

 First, we must realize they are our "dates" with God; the times we are to cease from our daily routines of work and just REST in Him, concentrating on Him and His Word and just thanking Him.
 God's High holy days are Shabbats, and like the weekly Shabbats, they are meant for REST and ceasing our regular income-producing work...and yes, we can also have fun on those days, too, and spend time with our families, etc. YHWH doesn't expect us to do nothing but study His Word all day long; He knows we have to take a break to eat and rest and to take time out for various family obligations.

 YHWH never meant for His Shabbats to be a burden.
 Man turned them into a burden....The trick about ANY holy day including Passover, is NOT to get wrapped around the axle!
 Just do it to the best of your ability!